FrameworkComputer/InputModules/OneKeyModule/README.md

 The [One Key Module](https://frame.work/products/one-key-module) is a modular building block for the Framework Laptop 16 input system.
 It allows developers to create custom keyboard layouts, macropads, or individual input triggers using a standardized mechanical and electrical footprint.
 This module is designed to be mounted underneath a rigid carrier PCB, with electrical and mechanical connections made via castellated pads soldered upwards into the lattice and secured using four mechanical solder lugs.

+> [!CAUTION]
-**Warning:** the documentation here is pretty early, so there may be minor adjustments in the mechanical or electrical designs before the One Key Module launches.
+> This documentation is subject to change before the One Key Module launches.

 ## License
 One Key Modules © 2025 by Framework Computer Inc is licensed under CC BY 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/